 Visit the Beautiful Beaches of Chania

 If you are staying in the old town of Chania, two beaches are within reasonable walking distance.
 Nea Chora Beach and Koum Kapi Beach.
-You can find lounge chairs and restaurant service at Nea Chora beach, but you must get there early to snag a sunbed.

 At Koum Kapi Beach, you will need to bring your own chair and towel as there is only sand.
 Koum Kapi Beach will be less busy, but there will still be people.
 It can be harder to find space since it’s a smaller beach than Nea Chora.